 Why there’s no need to remove query strings from static resources

 Back in 2008, Google PageSpeed recommended removing query strings from static resource URLs.
-That advice was dropped in 2014, but some web page testing services continue to show the old PageSpeed advice.
+Google dropped that advice in 2014, but you might still see the advice in GTMetrix or Pingdom results:

 Remove query strings from static resources— GTMetrix